mcmah309/error_set/README.md

     } || AuthError;
 }
 ```
-> Note: If a custom display is not provided for a wrapped error type like `IoError(std::io::Error)`, it will delegate its display
+> Note: If a custom display is not provided for a wrapped error type like `IoError(std::io::Error)`, it will directly
-> to the inner type (`std::io::Error`).
-If it is desired to prevent this, provide a custom display message, like in the above example, or add `#[display(opaque)]`.
+> delegate its display to the inner type (`std::io::Error`).
+If it is desired to prevent this, provide a custom
+> display message, like in the above example, or add `#[display(opaque)]`.

 <details>